Trekkin Weka

 Poodle dog bush lines the trail here, beautiful purple flowers but absolutely evil to touch

-Later in the morning, I walk along a forestry dirt road to a water supply to save having to go 1.5 miles off trail, and then back again.
-There are a lot of comments describing the complicated contraptions people have devised to get water out of the angled tank with it’s small access point.
-I noticed that the lid has it’s screws off and I can just lift this off to scoop water out from the top instead.
+Later in the morning, I walked along a forestry dirt road to a water supply to save having to go 1.5 miles off trail, and then back again.
+There were a lot of comments describing the complicated contraptions people had devised to get water out of the angled tank with it’s small access point.
+I noticed that the lid had it’s screws off though, and I could just lift it off to scoop water out from the top instead.

 The game guzzler, collects rainfall from the roof and stores it in an underground reservoir

-In the afternoon the trail winds along a ridge which gives amazing views of the Mojave Desert.
-It’s slightly foreboding looking down there, I can see just how hot and exposed it is.
+In the afternoon the trail wound along a ridge which gave me amazing views of the Mojave Desert.
+Looking down there was slightly foreboding, I could see the heat and exposure waiting for me.

 The Mojave Western Arm, we will be crossing the desert to reach the mountains on the other side

-Around 2:30 pm I reach a big milestone on the trail, 500 miles.
-I pause here to celebrate, and remember that I have a small bottle of whiskey exactly for this type of occasion.
-As I’m leaving I notice that I have good cellphone reception, so I play The Proclaimers – I’m Gonna Be (500 Miles) out loud while I walk away.
-It’s been stuck in my head all day at this point.
+Around 2:30 pm I reached a big milestone on the trail, 500 miles.
+I paused here to celebrate, and remembered the small bottle of whiskey I bought exactly for this type of occasion.
+As I was leaving I noticed that I have good cellphone reception, so I played The Proclaimers – I’m Gonna Be (500 Miles) out loud while I walked away.
+It had been stuck in my head all day at this point.

 500 miles!

-A few hours later I get a beautiful view to the southwest.
-I’m really feeling exhausted at this point and manage to push on for just a little longer to make camp at the established Bear Camp for an early night.
+A few hours later I got a beautiful view to the southwest.
+I was really feeling exhausted at this point and managed to push on for just a little longer to make camp at the established Bear Camp for an early night.

 The view to the southwest, more mountains and no serious desert